EmbedJournal/embedjournal/_posts/2013-06-25-interfacing-lcd-module-part-1.md

   </tr>
 </table>

-Here, D4:D7 are 0aEURtms, D3 is 1 and RS and R/W are held low.
+Here, D4:D7 are 0ms, D3 is 1 and RS and R/W are held low.
 These are all constant values.
 They have to be used as such.
 But the, bits D0:D2 are all variables.

-D = 0 aEUR" Turns the display OFF D = 1 aEUR" Turns ON the display
+D = 0 " Turns the display OFF D = 1 " Turns ON the display

-C = 0 aEUR" Turns the Cursor OFF C = 1 aEUR" Turns the Cursor ON
+C = 0 " Turns the Cursor OFF C = 1" Turns the Cursor ON

-B = 0 aEUR" Character at the cursor is static B = 1 aEUR" Character at the cursor is blinking.
+B = 0 " Character at the cursor is static B = 1 " Character at the cursor is blinking.

 According to this description, the value has to be written to the command register.
 That is if you want, display ON, cursor ON and the character at the cursor to be static, you have to write, 0x0E while holding the RS and RW lines Low.